Due Diligence & Regulatory Compliance

 Case Study – Client Master Trust

-A new master trust had been created and the Trustees wanted assurance the outsourced administration offering was fit for purpose and able to upscale when necessary.
+The Trustees of a new Master Trust wanted assurance the out-sourced administration offering was fit for purpose and able to upscale when necessary.

 We spent time on site at the administrator to: